CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

-# startnow-Intro-to-Python-buildpacks
+# StartNow - Intro to Python Buildpacks

-This repo walks through the basics of using a python build pack to build your docker containers.
+This repo walks through the basics of using a python buildpack to build and maintain your docker containers.

 This app leverages [buildpack.io](https://registry.buildpacks.io/searches/python) and the Cisco DevNet [ACI Always On Sandbox](https://devnetsandbox.cisco.com/RM/Topology) to gather the FabricOverallHealth and also verify Tenants in ACI.